argythana/dev_boilerplate_course/lecture_notes/lecture_1_git_GitHub/git_lecture_instructions.md

 Download and install git from [the official page](https://git-scm.com/)

-Download and install GitHub desktop
+Download and install `GitHub desktop`.

 The source code for Git refers to the program as "the information manager from hell" (from wikipedia)